FireDragonGameStudio/SimpleWebRTC/Assets/SimpleWebRTC/README.md

 2. Make sure, that the required dependencies are installed (`TextMeshPro`, `Unity WebRTC`, `NativeWebSocket`).
 3. Import the package into your Unity project.

+## Installation using Unity Package Manager
+1. Create a new Unity project
+2. Open the Package Manager, click on the + sign in the upper left/right corner
+3. Select "Add package from git URL"
+4. Enter URL: `https://github.com/endel/NativeWebSocket.git#upm` and click in Install
+5. After the installation finished, click on the + sign in the upper left/right corner again
+6. Enter URL `https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC` and click on Install

 ## Manual Installation
 1. Clone the repository:
    ```sh